boochtek/mac_config/README.md

 You can also leave out the `-K` if you know you won't need sudo access, and you won't be prompted for your password.

+The entire playbook will take several hours to run; many packages will be downloaded and compiled.
+Even if nothing new needs to be installed, the playbook will take about 8 minutes to run.